muds/RepData_PeerAssessment1/PA1_template.md

 num.na.steps <- sum(is.na(data$steps))
 ```

-The number of rows without step data is `num.na.steps=`2304, and
+The number of rows without step data is 2304, and
-indeed there are no rows with missing intervals or dates:
+indeed there are no rows missing other values.
+The number of missing
-`num.na.date=`0 and `num.na.interval=`0.
+dates is 0, and the number of missing intervals is
+0.

 ### Filling in missing values